 Abarim Publications' online Biblical Greek Dictionary

-The feminine noun πετρα (petra) means rock or rather: mountain of a rock, and is used about 15 times in the Bible.
+The feminine noun πετρα (petra) means rock or rather: mountain of a rock, and is used 16 times in the New Testament; see full concordance.

-The only derived construct is πετρωδης (petrodes), which consists of our noun petra and ειδος (eidos), meaning appearance (from the verb ειδω, eido, meaning to see).
-The noun petrodes denotes rocky places, or literally rocky shapes, and it occurs an additional four times (Mark 4:5, Matthew 13:5).
+The only derived construct is the adjective πετρωδης (petrodes), which consists of our noun petra and ειδος (eidos), meaning appearance (from the verb ειδω, eido, meaning to see).
+The adjective petrodes describes not a land strewn with rocks, but rather a land that's so hard that it could be mistaken for a slab of rock.
+This word occurs an additional 4 times; see full concordance.

 A petra is used to build houses in and on (Matthew 7:24, Luke 6:48) or hew sepulchers in (Matthew 27:51, Mark 15:46).
 It's also used to metaphorize someone's firmness or strength; the Septuagint uses it in 2 Samuel 22:2 in the familiar phrase "The Lord is my petra and my fortress."
 Paul refers to the Meribah event in 1 Corinthians 10:4, and compares Christ to the petra from which the waters flowed (Exodus 17:6).